How Middle Age Runners Stay Injury Free

 Which is why I put together a book covering everything you need to know to train for a 1/2 or full marathon step-by-step.

-And based on everything you told me and the situation you're in right now, I think this resource is something that might be helpful.
+And based on everything you told me and the situation you’re in right now, I think this resource is something that might be helpful to you.

 Let me explain…

-So what I want to do is share with you information that has taken me many years to discover ..... and provide you with EVERYTHING I know about the best ways for middle age runners to train for a 1/2 or full marathon in one place.
+So what I want to do is share with you information that has taken me many years to perfect ….. and provide you with EVERYTHING I know about the best ways for busy middle age runners to train for a 1/2 or full marathon in one place.

 I call this resource Crushing 26.2

-It's an Amazing Step-By=Step Program that can prepare middle age runners for their races, keep them injury free so they can have fun and finish the big race.
+It’s an Amazing Step-By-Step Program that can prepare middle age runners with hectic schedules for their races, keep them motivated & confident so they can have fun, train and finish the big race.

 For a limited time, I’m offering some amazing bonuses for anyone who purchases Crushing26.2.
 Details of these bonuses are below.